Mass-based separation of active Brownian particles in an asymmetric channel

 Here the dimensionless parameters are given by $M^* = \tau_v/\tau = M D_t /(\gamma_t L^2)$, $I^* = \tau_\omega/\tau = I D_t/(\gamma_r L^2)$, $f = F L/(D_t \gamma_t)$, $f_0 = F_0 L/(D_t \gamma_t)$, $t_0 = T_0 L^2/(D_t \gamma_r)$, and $\alpha = D_r \tau$.
 Notably, one could have used other choices of dimensionless units to find the number of independent parameters in the system \cite{Lowen-per2020}.

 In the following, we present results for the mass-based separation of particles in opposite directions.
 The observable of foremost interest for separating particles is the stationary average velocity along the principal axis of the channel ($x$-direction).
-The average velocity is calculated from simulations of the coupled Langevin equations~(\ref{Eq:Langevin2}) in the channel~\cite{note:sim}.
+Unfortunately, the explicit analytical expression for the average velocity cannot be obtained for the considered system due to the extreme difficulty of analytically solving the Fokker-Planck equations \cite{Ghosh_et_al@PRL:2013,Reichhardt_Reichhardt@ARCMP:2017}.
+For this reason, the average velocity is calculated from simulations of the coupled Langevin equations~(\ref{Eq:Langevin2}) in the channel~\cite{note:sim}.
 As an initial condition at time $t = 0$, the mixture of particles, with random orientations, of various masses was placed in a single cell of the channel located between $x = 0$ and $x = 1$, and the results are obtained by averaging over an ensemble of $10^{4}$ stochastic trajectories.

-\section{particle separation}
+\section{Particle separation}